Private beta for teams testing model reasoning against markets

 Where does the data come from?+

-Research workflows use findata and data-mcp for documented wrappers across equity prices, macro, factors, crypto, volatility, files, and diagnostics.
-Live streams add market status, news, sentiment, corporate events, holdings, and governance context across supported markets.
+Equity prices come from yfinance and broker APIs, macro series from FRED, and news and sentiment from GDELT.
+Research workflows reach them through findata and data-mcp — documented wrappers across equity prices, macro, factors, crypto, volatility, files, and diagnostics — while live streams add market status, corporate events, holdings, and governance context across supported markets.

 Can I self-host it?+